 The San Francisco Housing Development Corporation (SFHDC) will celebrate 30 years of providing affordable housing, financial empowerment, supportive services and economic development to low-income communities of color at Power in Numbers – 30th Anniversary Gala & Awards Dinner.

-The gala will feature a silent auction, cocktail reception, elegant seated dinner and live music.
+The gala will feature a live and silent auction, cocktail reception, elegant seated dinner and live music.
 Guests will have full access to the California Academy of Sciences’ popular exhibits, including the exciting Osher Rainforest and wondrous Steinhart Aquarium.

 Hosted by comedian, writer and talk radio show host Brian Copeland, the event will honor individuals and organizations that have demonstrated outstanding achievement in philanthropy, the arts and locally-owned business.
 Live jazz music will be performed by the Tammy Hall Trio, featuring Bay Area-based artist Tammy L. Hall (piano, vocals), Ruth Davies (bass) and Ruth Price (drums).